te42kyfo/gpu-benches/README.md

 The 16kB (MI100/MI210), 128kB (V100), 192kB (A100) and 256 kB (H100) L1 cache capacities are very pronounced and sharp.
 The three NVIDIA architectures both transfer close to 128B/cycle/SM, the maximum measured value on AMD's MI100 and MI210 depends on the data type.
 For double precision, the maximum is 32B/cycle/CU.
 For single precision and 16B data types (either float4 or double2) the bandwidth is up to 64B.

-Even for data set sizes larger than the L2 cache, there is no clear performance transition drop.
+This benchmark does not target the memory hierarchy levels past the L2 cache (i.e. DRAM for most GPUs), because the data sets do not clearly drop out of a large shared L2 cache.
 Because all thread blocks read the same data, there is a lot of reuse potential inside the L2 cache before the data is evicted.
 A100 and H100 drop slightly at 20/25MB, when the capacity of a single cache section is exceeded.
 Beyond this point, data cannot be replicated in both L2 cache sections and the maximum bandwidth drops, as data has also to be fetched from the other section.

 ## gpu-l2-cache